Aurora-Borealis-Synesthesia/decoder/README.md

 I hate all video decoding libraries.

+There are no tests.
+I feel OK about this as generally these scripts are only going to be run once.
+By me.

 ## Installation

 You'll need to install the OpenCV library.
 You COULD install it from source,